tramlinehq/store-quirks/README.md

 ### What is `DEVELOPER_REMOVED_FROM_SALE` and how do you get to that state?

 This state is reached when you have completely removed your app from the store.
-You can do this by going to the "Pricing and Availability" section in the App Store Connect dashboard and setting the availability to "Not for Sale".
+You can do this by going to the "Pricing and Availability" section in the App Store Connect dashboard and setting the availability to "Remove from sale".
+This will remove the app from app store for all regions.
 Please refer to the screenshot below:

 ![remove from sale](img/remove_from_sale.png)